ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 approximated by having its back-reference replaced with its referent, forming :regexp:`/\\w+ again \\w+/`.

-Furthermore, in prefiltering mode Hyperscan may simplify a pattern that would otherwise return a "Pattern too large" error at compile time, or for performance reasons (subject to the matching guarantee above).
+Furthermore, in prefiltering mode Vectorscan may simplify a pattern that would otherwise return a "Pattern too large" error at compile time, or for performance reasons (subject to the matching guarantee above).